alexortiz201/life-os-ai-obsidian/README.md

 After installation:

 1. Open Obsidian → Life OS vault.
-2. Read through tips.txt.
+2. Read through Tips.md.
-3. Customize your Weekly Dashboard and Character Sheet.
+3. Customize your Daily Notes, Weekly Dashboard and Character Sheet.
 4. (Optional) Commit your changes to GitHub to share your setup.

 ---